aldenbernsteinn/CY.AI/README.md

 KEY:

-Instructions will be Numbered (1.  , 2.   , 3.   )
+Instructions will be formated like this
 --
-* Are comments and information that could be helpful during your setup.
+* comments and information that could be helpful during your setup are formated like this

 =====================